 Are you looking for the start of a great career or for a career change?
 The construction craft laborer is a highly diverse trade that offers work opportunities across all sectors of the construction industry.
 The Wisconsin Laborers' Apprenticeship program is uniquely designed to provide the classroom, hands-on, and technical skills training required to sustain the construction industry with safe and productive workers.
 Our Apprentice's, regardless of experience, immediately begin to earn a wage while learning on-the-job and in the classroom.

-Must have physical ability to perform the work of the trade with or without reasonable accomodations
+Must have the physical ability to perform the work of the trade with or without reasonable accommodations.

-A reading, writing, and communication ability as would enable the application to perform the tasks of a Construction Craft Laborer in a safe matter and comprehend the subject matter taught in related instruction
+A reading understanding, writing and communicating ability as would enable the applicant to perform the tasks of the Construction Craft Laborer in a safe manner and comprehend the subject matter taught in related instruction.

-Must have reliable transportation to job site and training center
+Must have reliable transportation to job site & training.

 EARN WHILE YOU LEARN